 Good programming skills, background and experience in evolutionary computation, and classification will be preferred.
 It is also desirable if you have already completed COMP307 This project will be co-supervised with Prof. Mengjie Zhang.
 Please check http://ecs.victoria.ac.nz/Main/BingXue, and http://ecs.victoria.ac.nz/Groups/ECRG/ for publications and other information.

-Software testing is an essential part in the software development process, where the quality of test data set plays a critical role in the success of software testing activity.
+Search Based Software Engineering is an approach to software engineering in which search based optimization algorithms are used to identify optimal or near optimal solutions and to yield insight.
+Software testing is a sub-field of Search Based Software Engineering, and an essential part in the software development process, where the quality of test data set plays a critical role in the success of software testing activity.
 Manually generating test data is time-consuming, error-prone and complex.
 To avoid such problems, automatic generation of the test data is necessary to improve the performance and reduce the time and cost.

 Genetic programming (GP) is an evolutionary learning and optimisation technique, and has been used for many real-world applications.
 GP can deal with different types of data/variables, such as continuous, categorical (binary), and ordinal data, which is a promising approach to automatic test data generation.